-Therefore, permission must be granted by the parent/guardian to allow teachers or administrators to use email for a communication.
+Therefore, permission must be granted by the parent/guardian to allow teachers or administrators to use email for communication.
 To remain compliant with the Family Educational Rights and Privacy Act (FERPA), email will not be used to send grading, attendance, discipline information of students, or other personally identifiable information without permission to do so.
 The District also encourages parents to access the District's parent portal, a secure measure, to check your child's school information and progress.

-I, Parent/Guardian of (please print) child's school and to the District permission to email academic, attendance other personally identifiable information to the email address(es) listed be understand that by giving this permission, there is no guarantee that the in be fully secure and do not hold the District liable for any inappropriate releinformation that may violate the FERPA regulations as a result of any email communication.
-Should your email address change, please contact the District liable for any email communication. low.
-I formation will ease of student
+I, Parent/Guardian of (please print) low.
+I nformation will ease of student il

 Name of Student (please print:)

 Email Address(es):

 Parent/Guardian Signature

 Parent/Guardian Name (please print):

 Date: